 - At the time of her death Alice Louise Adams was living in Waco, McLennan County, Texas.

 - Alice Louise Adams died on 25 November 2002 at age 98 in Bexar County, Texas.

-- She was buried at Oakwood Cemetery in Waco, McLennan County, Texas.
+- She was interred at Oakwood Cemetery, Waco, McLennan County, Texas.

 - The following appeared in the Waco Tribune-Herald: Louise Daly, 97, of Waco died Monday, Nov.
 25, 2002, at a local nursing facility.
 Services will be at 11:30 a.m., Friday, Nov.
 29 at Austin Ave.
 United Methodist Church with Rev. Jack Kyle Daniels officiating.
 Interment will follow at Oakwood Cemetery.
 Arrangements are through Wilkirson-Hatch-Bailey, 6101 Bosque Blvd.